URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Methodology

+Instead of relying on a predefined problem taxonomy with a discrete set of problem tags, UDR decouples instance representation from constraint definitions and operates in a unified space characterized by both continuous and discrete features.
+It allows a single neural solver to address a much larger, open-ended space of VRP variants, as new problems can be seamlessly incorporated into this unified representation.
+Problem-specific constraints are delegated to the model-agnostic masking function $\mathcal{M}_t$.
+For example, for all CVRP variants, only the remaining load is explicitly provided as input, while diverse additional constraints (e.g., time windows) are enforced implicitly by masking infeasible candidate nodes during solution construction, rather than being fully enumerated in the decoder's input.
+Thus, UDR enables a single model to handle various VRP variants while significantly reducing reliance on domain expertise.
+Specifically, for an instance $\mathcal{G}$, each $\mathbf{u}_{i}=\{\bm{\rho}_{i},\ \bm{\omega}_{i},\ \bm{\xi}_{i}\}$, where $\bm{\rho}_{i},\ \bm{\omega}_{i},\ \bm{\xi}_{i}$ are a positional identifier, unified attribute set, and node-type indicator, respectively.

-\paragraph{Unified Attribute Set ($\bm{\omega}_{i}$)} We define the unified attribute set as $\bm{\omega}_{i}=\{\delta_{i},\epsilon_{i}, \mu_{i},\ e_{i}, \ l_{i}, \ s_{i} \}$, where they correspond to demand, prize, penalty, earliest arrival time, latest arrival time, and service time, respectively.
+\paragraph{Positional Identifier ($\bm{\rho}_{i}$)} We define a unified positional identifier for each node as $\bm{\rho}_{i}=\{\eta_{i},x_{i},y_{i}\} \in [0,1]^3$.
+The $\eta_i \sim \mathrm{Uniform}(0,1) \in \mathbb{R}^1$ is a sampled scalar, which is used to address asymmetric problems, following ~\citet{drakulic2023bq}.
+For symmetric cases, we simply set $\eta_i=0$. \paragraph{Unified Attribute Set ($\bm{\omega}_{i}$)} We define the unified attribute set as $\bm{\omega}_{i}=\{\delta_{i},\epsilon_{i}, \mu_{i},\ e_{i}, \ l_{i}, \ s_{i} \}$, where they correspond to demand, prize, penalty, earliest arrival time, latest arrival time, and service time, respectively.
 The unification empowers the model to learn the relative importance of individual attributes in a shared embedding space.
-Furthermore, it supports effortless extension or ablation of attributes through simple zero-filling, which eliminates the need for changes to the model architecture.

-\paragraph{Node-type Indicator ($\bm{\xi}_i$)} We provide an additional 5-dimensional multi-hot type tensor $\bm{\xi}_i \in \{0,1\}^{5}$ for each node, encoding: depot, pickup node, delivery node, node in sub-routes, node in open route.
+It also supports effortless attribute extension or ablation via simple zero-filling, eliminating the need to change the architecture. \paragraph{Node-type Indicator ($\bm{\xi}_i$)} We provide a 5-dimensional binary vector $\bm{\xi}_i \in \{0,1\}^{5}$ for each node, encoding: depot, pickup node, delivery node, node in sub-routes, node in open route.
 The nodes in sub-routes and open routes mean the solution $\pi$ can have sub-routes or be an open route.
-We introduce explicit structural roles via $\bm{\xi}_i$ that help the model generalize over diverse routing problems.
-Further ablation analysis concerning $\bm{\xi}_i$ can be found in Appendix \ref{append:ablation_nodetype}.
+We introduce explicit structural roles to enable the model to generalize over diverse variants.
+Further ablation analysis concerning $\bm{\xi}_i$ is provided in Appendix \ref{append:ablation_nodetype}. \paragraph{Multi-hot Problem Representation ($\bm{\lambda}_{i}$)}